Discover Mount Longonot National Park

 Public Transport: Matatus (shared minibuses) and buses are available from Nairobi to Naivasha.
 From Naivasha, you can hire a taxi to the park.

-Safari Packages to Mount Longonot National Park
+Which are the available Safari Packages to Mount Longonot National Park?

-Other National Parks to visit
+Which Other National Parks to visit apart from Mount Longonot National Park

 Find other national parks related to Mount Longonot National Park that you either combined your safari with or get inspired to book them later on in your next adventures.
 The destinations are some of the best that you can visit that are close to Mount Longonot National Park.